karlseguin/log.zig/readme.md

     // Where to write the output: can be either .stdout or .stderr
     output: Output = .stdout,

-    encoding: Encoding = .kv, // or .json
+    encoding: Encoding = .logfmt, // or .json

+    // How many large buffers to create
+    large_buffer_count: u16 = 8,

+    // Size of large buffers.
+    large_buffer_size: usize = 16384,

+    // Controls what the large buffer pool does when empty.
+It can either
+    // dynamically create a large buffer, or drop the attribute
+    large_buffer_startegy: .create, // or .drop
 };
 ```